sframe-wg/sframe/draft-ietf-sframe-enc.md

 document -->

-In the "AES" suites, the length of the authentication tag is indicated by the last value: "\_128" indicates a hundreed-twenty-eight-bit tag, "\_80" indicates a eighty-bit tag, "\_8" indicates a sixty-four-bit tag and "\_4" indicates a thirty-two-bit tag.
+In the "AES" suites, the length of the authentication tag is indicated by the last value: "\_128" indicates a hundred-twenty-eight-bit tag, "\_80" indicates a eighty-bit tag, "\_64" indicates a sixty-four-bit tag and "\_32" indicates a thirty-two-bit tag.

 In a session that uses multiple media streams, different ciphersuites might be configured for different media streams.
-For example, in order to conserve bandwidth, a session might use a ciphersuite with ten-byte tags for video frames and another ciphersuite with four-byte tags for audio frames.
+For example, in order to conserve bandwidth, a session might use a ciphersuite with eighty-bit tags for video frames and another ciphersuite with thirty-two-bit tags for audio frames.

 ### AES-CM with SHA2